- Borderlands 3

 Knowledge is Power

-Another game making smart use of mobile devices, Knowledge is Power is a fun quiz game that allows multiple participants.
-There is more than meets the eye here though, as players can use power plays to negatively affect others, with gunk making it hard to see and ice making it difficult to click the correct answer.
+Knowledge is Power is a fun quiz game that allows multiple participants and also makes smart use of mobile devices,.
+There is more than meets the eye here as players can use power plays to negatively affect others, with gunk making it hard to see and ice making it difficult to click the correct answer.
 Needless to say, those on the receiving end are going to get frustrated pretty quickly.

 Sportsfriends is an interesting title that consists of a number of minigames, but ones that you won't have seen before.
 Games like the retro-styled Baribariball and the fast-paced Hokra are a joy to learn and play with friends, and the use of Move controllers adds a different dynamic.
 Make sure to Google the code to unlock some secret games too!